featurevisor/featurevisor/docs/use-cases/microfrontends.md

 ## Configuring tags

-Your entire application can contain several feature flags, but given it is a microfrontends architecture, we want to make sure that each microfrontend only loads the features it needs.
+Your entire application can contain several feature flags.
+But given it is a microfrontends architecture, we want to make sure that each microfrontend only loads the features it needs.

-Otherwise it will result into bloated datafiles with unnecessary data transfer and processing that will slow down your application.
+Instead of creating multiple Featurevisor projects for each of your microfrontends, we can having a **single project** that contains all the features and their configurations, and then build **separate datafiles** for each microfrontend.

 To achieve that, we need to let our Featurevisor [configuration](/docs/configuration) know which tags we want to build our datafiles for: